 Virtual or active consults?

 Almost two years ago, Deborah Plante, MD, was recruited to be that inpatient endocrinologist.
-By then, UC Davis had adopted the virtual glucose management system in use at University of California, San Francisco (UCSF).
+By then, UC Davis had adopted the virtual glucose management system in use at University of California, San Francisco (UCSF).”UCSF had success doing remote consults,” says Dr. Plante.
+“We started with that system—but as we looked at other academic institutions with specialized diabetes teams, we decided an active consult team was a better fi t for us here.”

 “We’ve set up a sustainable kind of infrastructure.”